+Notification and

-DISTRICT NOTIFICATION OF JUVENILE OFFENDERS Notification and Dissemination of Information about Student Offenses and Notification of Threats of Violence or Harm The Woodland School District is committed to providing a safe and secure environment for all its students and staff.
+Dissemination of Information about Student Offenses and Notification of Threats of Violence or Harm

+The Woodland School District is committed to providing a safe and secure environment for all its students and staff.
 All students, including those who have committed or been adjudicated for offenses, have constitutional rights to public education.

-A court will notify.
-Notification of Student Offenses from County Sheriff's Office, Courts, Department of Social and Health Services, Department of Corrections, and Other School Districts.
+A. Notification of Student Offenses from County Sheriff's Office, Courts, Department of Social and Health Services, Department of Corrections, and Other School Districts.

 The district receives notices and information about student offenders from several statutorily authorized sources, including the county sheriff's office, the courts, the department of social and health services, the department of corrections, and other school districts where the student previously enrolled.
 The district will take appropriate precautionary measures when it receives notices and information of student offenses from any of these sources.
 Student discipline, if any, will be consistent with 3241 - Student Discipline.

 The superintendent, or his or her designee, and school principals play an important role in determining and implementing appropriate precautionary measures relating to notices and information about student offenses.
-If the superintendent, a designee of the superintendent, or a principal of a school in which a student is enrolled if the student has been convicted of, adjudicated for, or entered into a diversion agreement for any of receives student offense information under RCW 28A.225.330 (notifications from other school districts), 9A.44.138 (sheriff notifications to school districts), 13.04.155 (court notifications to school districts), 13.40.215 (department of children, youth, and families notifications to school districts), or 72.09.730 (department of corrections notifications to school districts), the following offenses: a violent offense, notification provisions will be followed.
-1. Sex Offenses and Registered Sex or Kidnapping Offenders. - a.
+If the superintendent, a designee of the superintendent, or a principal of a school receives student offense information under RCW 28A.225.330 (notifications from other school districts), 9A.44.138 (sheriff notifications to school districts), 13.04.155 (court notifications to school districts), 13.40.215 (department of children, youth, and families notifications to school districts), or 72.09.730 (department of corrections notifications to school districts), the following notification provisions will be followed.

+1. Sex Offenses and Registered Sex or Kidnapping Offenders.

+- a.
 Superintendent or Designee.
-Upon receipt of information about sex offense, a firearms offense, inhaling toxic fumes, a drug offense, liquor offense, assault, offenses as defined in RCW 9.94A.030 or upon receipt of information about registered sex or kidnapping, harassment, stalking, or arson.
-If offenders pursuant to RCW 9A.44.138, the district receives this superintendent or his or her designee will provide the information instead of to the principal, the district will provide it to the building of the school where the student is enrolled or will enroll-or, if not known, where the student was most recently enrolled. - b.
+Upon receipt of information about sex offenses as defined in RCW 9.94A.030 or upon receipt of information about registered sex or kidnapping offenders pursuant to RCW 9A.44.138, the superintendent or his or her designee will provide the information to the principal of the school where the student is enrolled or will enroll-or, if not known, where the student was most recently enrolled. - b.
 Principals.
 When the principal receives the information described above, he or she must then disclose the information as follows.

-The Department of Social and Health Services (DSHS) will notify the board of directors in writing at least thirty days before a juvenile convicted of a violent offense, a sex offense, or stalking is discharged, paroled, given authorized leave, or otherwise released to reside in the district.
-The district will ensure that this written information is provided to the pertinent building principal.
-The DSHS If the student is classified as a risk level II or III, the principal shall provide the information received to every teacher of the student and to any other personnel who, in the judgment of the principal, supervises the student or for security purposes should be aware of the student's record.
-If the student is classified as a risk level I, the principal shall provide the information received only to personnel who, in the judgment of the principal, for security purposes should be aware of the student's record. c.
+If the student is classified as a risk level II or III, the principal shall provide the information received to every teacher of the student and to any other personnel who, in the judgment of the principal, supervises the student or for security purposes should be aware of the student's record.

+If the student is classified as a risk level I, the principal shall provide the information received only to personnel who, in the judgment of the principal, for security purposes should be aware of the student's record.

+c.
 Convicted Juvenile Sex Offenders Attendance at Victims School.
 Convicted juvenile sex offenders are prohibited from attending the elementary, middle, or high school attended by their victims or their victims' siblings.
 The parents or legal guardians of the convicted juvenile sex offender shall be responsible for providing transportation or covering other costs associated with or required by the sex offender's change in school.

 The Department of Social and Health Services (DSHS) Sex Offender School Attendance Program assists with ensuring that juvenile sex offenders, committed to Juvenile Rehabilitation Administration (JRA), do not enroll in the same school as their victim or their victims' siblings.
 If there is a conflict in schools, DSHS program staff will work with JRA to have the offender moved to another school.
-A community residential facility to which an adjudicated juvenile is transferred will provide written notice of the offender's criminal history to the district if the juvenile is attending school in the district while residing at the community residential facility.
-The district will ensure that such written notice is provided to the pertinent building principal. d.
-Collaboration.
-The principal or designee will consult and collaborate with department of corrections, juvenile justice staff, treatment providers, victim support groups, and families, as applicable, when working with students required to register as a sex or kidnapping offender. e.
-Inquiries by the Public.
-Law enforcement agencies receive relevant information about the release of sex and kidnapping offenders into communities and decide when such information needs to be released to the public.
-Therefore, district and school staff will refer all inquiries by the public at large (including parents and students) regarding students required to register as a sex or kidnapping offender directly to law enforcement.
-2. Violent Offenses, Firearms and Dangerous Weapons Crimes, Unlawful Possession or Delivery of Controlled Substances, or School Disciplinary Actions.